dylanhayes/dylanhayes.github.io/_posts/2025-01-05-Copilot-Pages.md

 ---
 layout: post
-title: Copilot Pages - Adding Charts
+title: Copilot Pages - Adding Charts with Mermaid
 ---

 Copilot Pages are a feature of Biz Chat allowing a more interactive approach to AI assisted authoring.
 Although broadly similar to Canvas in Chat GPT-4o, Copilot Pages have some interesting features for mixing different types content due the incorporation of Loop capabilities.